Framework for Therapy

 Payment of Fees

 We agree the fee at the beginning of the therapy.
 In the initial phase of work, I require payment at or before each session.
 Later, you can move to invoicing at the end of each month, although I am happy to be paid each session as well.
-You can pay cash, by cheque, bank transfer (BACS) or Pingit.
+You can pay cash, by cheque or bank transfer (BACS).
 If you require a receipt for on-line transactions, please let me know as I don’t usually provide one.

 I review my fees annually and will give you at least one month’s notice of any changes to your fee.
 If your financial situation changes, please feel free to discuss the issue of fees with me.